sl424/ibus-sway/README.md

 # ibus-sway
 minimal ibus AUR build for sway (wayland)
-The ibus input switch key and ibus panel did not work for me anyway, so I disabled them in this minimal build.
+The ibus input switch key and ibus panel did not work for me in sway, so I only installed the only the base with wayland support without python2 dependency(ibus-setup broken).

-launch ibus without panel:
+to launch ibus without panel:

 	ibus-daemon -drx --panel=disable

-you can switch engine by:
+you can switch engine in command line or bind them to different keys:

 	ibus engine xkb:es::spa
 	ibus engine xkb:us::eng
-	ibus engine kkc #require ibus-kkc
+	ibus engine kkc ## require "ibus-kkc" "gtk3"

 Optional: for ibus-kkc, you can also add additional key to swtich between hiragana and direct input:

 	vim .config/ibus-kkc/rules/default/keymap/direct.json
 	vim .config/ibus-kkc/rules/default/keymap/hiragana.json

-like this:
+direct.json example:

 	{
 	  "include" : [